Neppord/pimped-rose/README.md

 # The Pimped Rose

-In this kata you are learning ways to extend a system with changing the existing code as little as posible.
+In this kata you are learning ways to extend a system while changing the existing code as little as posible.
 The technique we will focus on is called Embellish and we will use the pattern Functor and Applicative from Functional Programing and Category Theory.
 We will not use Monads, even tough that is also something that